 how it works

-Nurses and social workers will be dedicated exclusively to these babies and would serve as the point person to organize care for each of these children and to help the needs of their families.
+Nurses and social workers are dedicated exclusively to these babies and serve as the point person to organize care for each of these children and to help the needs of their families.

-Acting as an advocate for each baby, they will coordinate multiple pediatric specialists, coordinate procedures and anticipate what each child needs.
-They will also be adept at navigating the health care system, which can be a daunting task for parents of children with complex health needs.
+Acting as an advocate for each baby, they coordinate multiple pediatric specialists, coordinate procedures and anticipate what each child needs.
+They are also adept at navigating the health care system, which can be a daunting task for parents of children with complex health needs.

-They will be the central contact and source of comfort for these families, whom they will also support by identifying social service and health care agencies closer to home, and conducting home visits.
+They are the central contact and source of comfort for these families, whom they will also support by identifying social service and health care agencies closer to home, and conducting home visits.

 Why Care Coordination is critical

 The early months in life are when pain reduction can hold tremendous advantages for a baby’s rapidly growing brain, and when proper interventions such as restoring hearing or vision can impact social, emotional and language development that lasts for a lifetime.
 Little Heroes League and Lurie Children’s are committed to capturing these opportunities by providing highly coordinated care for these babies.